surajkmahto/surajkmahto.github.io/README.md

 ### INTERESTS
 Apart from being a backend developer, I like playing badminton and computer games.
 I also like to read about tech blogs.
-I love traveling to different places and exploring different cultures
+I love traveling to different places and exploring different cultures.